kubernetes-sigs/kueue/docs/concepts/queued_workload.md

 `Job` when we refer specifically to the Kubernetes API.

 However, Kueue does not directly manipulate `Job` objects.
-Instead, Kueue manages `QueuedWorkload` resources that represent the resource requirements of an arbitrary workload.
+Instead, Kueue manages `QueuedWorkload` objects that represent the resource requirements of an arbitrary workload.
 Kueue automatically creates a `QueuedWorkload` for each `Job` object and syncs the decisions and statuses.